Swapnil7711/Restaurant-Website/README.md

 # Restaurant-Website
-This dynamic website for restaurant.
+This is dynamic website for restaurant.